tripflex/wp-job-manager-registration-use-email/readme.txt

 * April 19, 2014
 New Feature: Change "Username" to "Username or Email" on login forms Update to semantic versioning
+Added GitHub and Translation links to plugin page

 = 1.0 =
 * April 19, 2014